I am a lecturer in Value Theory at the University of Leeds.

 The second episode is about animal activism and civil and uncivil disobedience.
 David and I interview animal activists, animal rights campaigners, and the farmers on the other side, including Chris Delforce, Lauren Gazzola, David Jochinke, Joanne Lee, Paula Hough, Jacy Reese.
 As well as philosophers of civil and uncivil disobedience - Kimberley Brownlee, Candice Delmas, Clare McCausland - and philosophers with views on the effectiveness of activism - Peter Singer, Brian Leiter, Tyler Paytas.

-Last year I co-hosted episodes 7-13 of Dialogues: the Philosophy podcast with Dan Halliday and Holly Lawford-Smith.
+In 2018 I co-hosted episodes 7-13 of Dialogues: the Philosophy podcast with Dan Halliday and Holly Lawford-Smith.
 In the podcast we discuss Australaisan philosophers' current research with them and bring their research into dialogue with non-philosophers.
 The show also sometimes features poems and sketches (not by me, thankfully!)